1852 Flatbush Avenue - 2nd Floor

 Ask the expert

-You may be entitled to a tax break and tax refund(s) if your property (house, vehicle, or business) was affected by natural disasters (flood, hurricane, volcano, tornado, or fire) and you were not fully reimbursed by insurance or FEIMA, as was experienced by some of our clients in the aftermath of Hurricanes Andrew in 1992, Katrina in 2005, Ike in 2008, and Sandy in 2012.
+You may be entitled to a tax break and tax refund(s) if your property (house, vehicle, or business) was damaged or destroyed by natural disasters (flood, earthquake, hurricane, volcano, tornado, or fire) and you were not fully reimbursed by your insurance or FEIMA, as was experienced by some of our clients during the aftermath of Hurricanes:-

 Real Estate taxation is a big niche market for Barry's Accounting Services.
 The firm provides services to clients in 13 states.
-Almost every client of the firm owns real estate or share equity, with 85% of the firm's clients owning two or more properties locally and in other states.
+Almost every client of the firm owns Real-Estate or Share Equity, with 95% of the firm's clients owning TWO or MORE properties Locally and in Other states.
 Hundreds of tax returns are prepared for them and absentee owners annually.
 You will receive straightforward answers, impeccable service, and results that are unmatched in this industry.

 Clem Barry has worked in the real estate industry for many years.
 He has been practicing taxation for over 25 years, and he is also an insurance broker.
 He is always busy preparing pre-sale tax projections, pre-foreclosure tax projections, and/or financial statements and 421(a) & (b) city tax exemption audits for real estate owners and their attorneys seeking mortgage modification or maintaining city status.